goFrendiAsgard/zaruba/docs/core-concepts/project/task/README.md

 # Task Behavior

 A task might also has several [dependencies](define-task-dependies.md).
-A task with dependencies will never started unless all it's dependencies completed.
+A task with dependencies will never started unless all its dependencies completed.
 For example, before running a database migration, the database server should already been started.

 Futhermore, you can [extend task](extend-task.md) and define custom [environments](task-envs/README.md), [configs](task-configs/README.md), and [inputs](task-inputs.md).